Kaleb9301/alx-pre_course/0x01-git/README.md

-My first directory to be submitted to my repostiory on git hub
+My first directory to be submitted to my repostiory on git hub. rebase is finsished.